alsrb5085/Lester-Ver2.0/README.md

 - Run `python main.py`

 # Warning
-- `Python 3.8` is recommended python version for this repository
+- `Python 3.8` is the recommended python version for this repository
-- You must use `1920x1080` resolution, otherwise the script would make some errors.
+- `1920x1080` resolution is recommended but other resolutions **might** work
 - On `Keypad Cracker`, you have to press `F6` on the latest pattern

 # Showcase